 Graduates leave Pace with the knowledge and skills to lead and meet the changing educational needs of their communities.
 Some career options include:

-- · K-12 ESOL Teachers and Literacy Specialists; - · Literacy/TESOL Coaches who assist teachers in developing curriculum that better serve student's cultural differences.
+- · K-12 ESOL Teachers and Literacy B-6 or 5-12 tracks; - · Literacy/TESOL Coaches who assist teachers in developing curriculum that better serve student's cultural differences.